Syuhaila/pneumonia-detection-efficientnetb0/README.md

 ## Overview

-This project develops an AI-assisted pneumonia detection system using chest X-ray images.
-The system classifies images into **Normal** or **Pneumonia** and applies **Grad-CAM explainability** to show the image regions that influenced the prediction.
+This project focuses on developing a pneumonia detection system using chest X-ray images.
+The system is designed to classify an uploaded chest X-ray image as either **Normal** or **Pneumonia**.
+It also includes Grad-CAM visualization to show the image areas that influenced the prediction.

-This project compares three deep learning models: **Custom CNN, ResNet50, and EfficientNetB0**.
-EfficientNetB0 was selected as the best model due to its strong screening performance.
+Three deep learning models were developed and compared in this project: **Custom CNN, ResNet50, and EfficientNetB0**.
+Based on the overall performance, EfficientNetB0 was selected as the best model.

 ## Project Objectives

 1. To develop deep learning models for classifying chest X-ray images into Normal and Pneumonia classes.
-2. To compare Custom CNN, ResNet50, and EfficientNetB0 using accuracy, precision, recall, F1-score, and AUC.
+2. To compare the performance of Custom CNN, ResNet50, and EfficientNetB0.
-3. To apply Grad-CAM to visualize the regions that influence the model prediction.
+3. To use Grad-CAM to provide visual explanation for the model prediction.

 ## System Workflow

+The system follows these main steps:

-1. Upload chest X-ray image
+1. A chest X-ray image is uploaded.
-2. Pre-process image
+2. The image is resized and pre-processed.
-3. Classify image using deep learning model
+3. The trained model classifies the image.
-4. Display prediction result
+4. The system displays the prediction result.
-5. Generate Grad-CAM heatmap for explainability
+5. Grad-CAM generates a heatmap to show the focused image region.

 ## Best Model Performance